pghydro/pghydrotools/README.md

 The master branch has the latest minor release.
 (3.0)

-The develop branch has the next minor release.
-(2.3-dev)
+The develop branch has the next minor release. (development)

 Next LTR: version 3.2 (March 2022)

 # INTRODUCTION